-The hourly water volume saved per each repaired or replaced leaking trap is calculated by dividing the "Average Actual Steam Loss per Leaking Trap (lb/hr/trap)" by the density of water saved, 8.33 lbs/gal, that replaces the lost steam.
+The hourly water volume saved per each repaired or replaced leaking trap is calculated by dividing the "Average Actual Steam Loss per Leaking Trap (lbm/hr/trap)" by the density of water saved, 8.33 lbm/gal, that replaces the lost steam.
 The average actual steam loss is provided in the table for parameter Sa, the "Average actual steam loss per leaking trap" in the Natural Gas savings section above.
-Annual water savings are calculated using Hours and and L, the leaking and blow through factor, as defined above.
+Annual water savings are calculated using Hours and L, the leaking and blow through factor, as defined above.

+Water savings only apply to situations where condensate is lost from the steam system.
 If a condensate recovery system is in place, assume zero water savings or provide a custom calculation based on site-specific operation.